Quicken Loans Files For New York Stock Exchange IPO As Rocket Companies

 Rocket Companies is seeking to list under the ticker "RKT."

 The number of shares to be offered and pricing have yet to be determined, according to the company.
+The Detroit News reported that the IPO aims to raise $100 million.

 Rocket Companies, a holding company, includes Rocket Mortgage, Rocket Homes, Rocket Loans, Rocket Auto, Rock Central, Core Digital Media, Rock Connections, Lendesk and Edison Financial, according to the SEC filing.